OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 With this change, only the value computed for the maximum error, which is required by the convergence loop, is copied from the device every iteration.
 The `A` and `Anew` arrays will remain local to the device through the extent of this calculation.
-Using the Nvidia Visual Profiler again, we see that each data transfers now only occur at the beginning and end of the data region and that the time between each iterations is much less.
+Using the NVIDIA Visual Profiler again, we see that each data transfers now only occur at the beginning and end of the data region and that the time between each iterations is much less.